Endava/cats/files/README.md

 ## Error Leaks Keywords

 CATS automatically checks for error leaks in the responses.
 It has an internal list of keywords for the most popular programming languages.
 You can supply custom error leak keywords using the `--errorLeakKeywords <FILE>` argument.

 The provided keywords are search as substrings in the response body and if found, the response is marked as an error leak.
+Example [errorLeaks.txt](./errorLeaks.txt) file contains some custom keywords that can be used.

+## Paths ordering

+By default, CATS runs paths in alphabetical order.
+You can override this behavior by providing a file with the desired order using the `--pathsRunOrder <FILE>` argument.
+An example file [pathsOrder.txt](./pathsOrder.txt).